This month’s Tater Tot post is in French to commemorate the 35th anniversary of the first time I took French.

 Great Men’s Asses, it’s a wonderful time to be alive!

 I also mentioned the Signs book last month, and since then I have been seeing signs everywhere.

 The 1:11 thing is still going on continuously, almost disturbingly, but I am more in touch with my spirit guides now, so I don’t feel as creeped out by it anymore.

 For example, only one lantern lighting while we were sitting in the family room and no one had touched the remote to turn it on.

 Or sending myself a text link for a fun article I found in the middle of the night so I could share it with my mom the following day at a reasonable hour.

 And look at the content.

-Want to hear something kind of eerie and cool?
-Rebecca and I were both reading the Signs book at the exact same time and had no idea that either of us was reading it.
+Want to hear something kind of eerie?
+Rebecca and I were both reading the Signs book at the same time and did not know that either of us was reading it.

 So Rebecca had asked the Universe to send her blue butterflies as a sign that her request was received.
-The author says you need to ask for specific signs, not at all vague.
-Like, don’t ask for just a bumblebee or a butterfly or car but ask for a rare color.
+The author says you need to ask for specific signs.
+Like, don’t ask for just a bumblebee or a butterfly or car, but ask for a specific color.